elemprod/lptask/README.md

 # Embedded Scheduler

- The C language cooperative scheduler module provides an easy-to-use mechanism for scheduling tasks to be executed in the future without the complexity or overhead of an operating system.
+ The C language cooperative / non-preemptive scheduler module provides an easy-to-use mechanism for scheduling tasks to be executed in the future without the complexity or overhead of an operating system.
 Once scheduled, a task's handler is executed from the main context once its interval timer expires.

- Task handlers are executed in a cooperative / non-preemptive way once a task's handler expires.

 ## Major Features

 The scheduler offers the following features:

 * The scheduler's design has been optimized for low power embedded applications.
+Every design decision was made with an eye towards reducing the processors power consumption.
 * The platform specific port function make is easy for developers to take advantage of any sleep, timer and other power reduction mechanisms provided by a particular processor.
 * The core scheduler only module consumes ~1,000 bytes of ROM making it well suited for embedded platforms.
 * All scheduler and task memory is statically allocated, providing a fixed compile time memory footprint.